Frequently Asked Questions

 Is the content really free?

 Yes, all content on the site is available free of charge and without ads.
-The site is supported via our iOS apps.
+The site is supported via our apps.
 If you find the content useful, please consider purchasing an app!

 Which web browsers work with musictheory.net?